Droidking18/Repo-to-PDF/README.md

 1. The script will install and start running.
 You will just follow the prompt:

 You will be prompted to provide the following information:
-- The URL of the GitHub repository
+- The location of the directory, locally
 - The name of the output PDF file
 - Whether or not you wish to keep the cloned repository after generating the PDF